michael-hahn/django-1/django/splice/README.md

 2. `C`'s `__new__` removes the keyword argument `level` from `kwargs`.
 As such, The `kwargs` passed to future base classes no longer contains `level`.
-This is particularly useful if `C` anticipates that the argument is unique to `C` and may not be accepted by any of it base classes.
+This is particularly useful if `C` anticipates that the argument is unique to `C` and may not be accepted by any of its base classes.
 The remaining arguments are passed to `B`'s `__new__`.
 3. `A`'s base class is `object` whose `__new__` does not take any other arguments but the class itself.
 Therefore, `A` "consumes" `args` and `kwargs` and only